REWIND: When Lady Rugby Cranes became the first Ugandan national team to qualify for the World Cup

 The major highlight of this tour, however, was the training sessions after the tournament in which they worked with the legendary Norman Mbiko.

-Fast forward to a few weeks before flying to Dubai with all preparations done & dusted, the final twelve-strong squad was named.
-Mary Kyoita, Fortunate Irandkunda and Josephine Namayega had been dropped.
+Fast forward to a few weeks before flying to Dubai with all preparations done and dusted, the final twelve-strong squad was named.
+Mary Kyoita, Fortunate Irankunda and Josephine Namayega had been dropped.

-Helen Buteme, Rosenburg Kanyunyuzi, Charlotte Mudoola, Prossy Nakakande, Winnie Atyang, Rachel Kakaire, Brenda Kayiyi, Aaliya Adania, Agnes Nantongo, Harriet Kayonjo, Justine Bayiga and Christine Kizito would be the players to fly Uganda’s flag high at the first-ever Women’s Rugby World Cup Sevens.
+Helen Buteme (captain), Rosenburg Kanyunyuzi, Charlotte Mudoola, Prossy Nakakande, Winnie Atyang, Rachel Kakaire, Brenda Kayiyi, Aaliya Adania, Agnes Nantongo, Harriet Kayonjo, Justine Bayiga and Christine Kizito would be the players to fly Uganda’s flag high at the first-ever Women’s Rugby World Cup Sevens.

 When the action eventually got underway at the Rugby World Cup on March 5, Uganda would lose 50-00 to New Zealand in the Pool D opening match followed by an agonising 26-00 defeat at the hands of South Africa – a game in which the Lady Rugby Cranes dominated possession but nothing they did could see them across the whitewash.